SURFnet/eduxchange-eu-tech-docs/dataformat.md

 ## Sending Results

-The backend can send the guest-users' results to the home institution by POST'ing an OOAPI association object to the `/api/results` endpoint of the subscription receiver.
+The backend can send the users' results to the home institution by POST'ing an OOAPI association object to the `/api/results` endpoint of the subscription receiver.
 It will add the necessary authentication, and forward the request to the home institution.
 It will use the `personId` in the association object to find the correct oauth token for the user.

 Also read the informaion about [Consumers and Profiles](https://openonderwijsapi.nl/#/technical/consumers-and-profiles/eduxchange)